althealouise/alcruzProject-Create-a-Token/README.md

 ## Getting Started

 ### Setup/Pre-conditions
-There are no installations required to execute this program.
-It is ideal to use Remix for this project.
+There are no installations required to execute this program, you only need a web browser.
+It is ideal to use Remix.
 Navigate to the Remix website at: https://remix.ethereum.org/.

 ### Executing program
 1. In the Remix website, create a new file by clicking on the "+" icon in the sidebar.